-David Rosenbloom earned an A.B.
+David Rosenbloom is Professor of Ancient Studies.
+He earned an A.B.
 Honors from Cornell University in 1984, and an M.A. and Ph.D. from Princeton University in 1986 and 1992 respectively.
 He taught at Victoria University in Wellington, New Zealand from 1994 until 2012 and was awarded the Vice-Chancellor’s Award for Excellence in Teaching in 2001.
-David was a Junior Fellow at the Center for Hellenic Studies in Washington, D.C. in 1998-1999, and has held visiting appointments at Princeton University (2003-2004) and Johns Hopkins University (2008-2009).
-He joined the Ancient Studies Department at UMBC in 2012 and became Chair in 2014.
+David was a Junior Fellow at the Center for Hellenic Studies in Washington, D.C. in 1998-1999, and has held visiting appointments at Princeton University (Fall 2003) and Johns Hopkins University (2008-2009).
+He joined the Ancient Studies Department at UMBC in 2012 and has served as Chair of the department since 2014.